-This picturesque double star is located at the foot of the Northern Cross, or Cygnus.
-The two gravitationally bound stars create a striking color contrast in the telescope's eyepiece: the brighter, 3rd-magnitude star is gold while the other, a 5th-magnitude sun, is blue.
-The colors will look even more pronounced if you defocus the stars slightly.
+While observing double stars may not be everyone's cup of tea, this is one you just have to see.
+It is surprisingly picturesque.
+Located at the head of Cygnus the Swan, it consists of two gravitationally bound stars that display a striking color contrast in the telescope's eyepiece.
+The brighter, 3rd-magnitude star is gold while the other, a 5th-magnitude sun, glows blue.
+The color difference looks even more pronounced if you defocus the stars slightly.

 The Andromeda Galaxy (M31)

-Look for this spiral galaxy in the eastern sky.
+Look for this majestic spiral galaxy in the eastern sky.
+If your sky is dark enough you will be able to make out M31 as a distinctly fuzzy patch with just your eyes.
 The diffuse light from its billions of stars fills the eyepiece of any telescope.
 Use low power for the clearest image.
-You'll see a starlike center and maybe even a dark dust lane.
-You are seeing the galaxy as it was 2.4 million years ago, which is how long the light has traveled to reach Earth!
+You'll see a star-like center and maybe even a dark dust lane.
+The galaxy looks wonderful in binoculars, too.
+You are seeing the galaxy as it was 2.4 million years ago, which is how long it has taken its light to reach Earth!
+Ancient light, indeed.

-Near the "W" of Cassiopeia lies a pair of open star clusters called the Double Cluster.
-It’s a gorgeous sight in binoculars and small telescopes.
-The twin splashes of mostly white and blue-white stars span the width of two full Moons, so a wide-field instrument and low power will show them best.
-There are a few yellow-orange stars sprinkled among the masses.
+Near the "W" of Cassiopeia resides a pair of open star clusters called the Double Cluster.
+They are a beautiful sight in binoculars and small telescopes.
+The twin splashes of bright, mostly white and blue-white stars span the width of two full Moons, so a wide-field instrument and low power will show them best.
+There are also a few yellow-orange stars sprinkled in among the others.
 Can you spot them?

 M15 Globular Cluster

-You'll find this tight ball of stars, the 15th entry in Charles Messier’s famous celestial catalog, just northwest of the bright star Enif in Pegasus.
-It’s one of the fall season's finest globulars.
+You'll find this tight ball of stars just northwest of the bright star Enif in the constellation Pegasus.
+M15 gets its moniker from being the 15th entry recorded by 18th century French comet hunter Charles Messier in his now-famous catalog of deep-space objects.
+M15 is one of the fall season's finest globular clusters.
 In binoculars it will look like a fuzzy spot, but in a 4" or larger telescope you'll start to resolve pinpoint stars around its edges.
 It's hard to believe that so compact a cluster contains about 100,000 stars, but it does!

-There’s plenty more where these came from!
-So get out and enjoy the fall’s celestial scenery.
+There are plenty more great objects gracing the fall skies.
+So get out and enjoy the season's celestial scenery.